- Academic Policy and Procedures Manual

 - As a staff or faculty member with access to these records, you have the responsibility to protect them while in your possession.

-- Access to these records in for legitimate educational interest only, for the purposes of completing your responsibilities as an employee of the institution acting in the student's educational interest.
+- Access to these records is for legitimate educational interest only, for the purposes of completing your responsibilities as an employee of the institution completing UND job responsibilities.

 - If you are in doubt about releasing student information, DO NOT release the information until you have contacted the Registrar's Office at 777-2711